BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/succinic/README.rst

 .. figure:: ./images/system_diagram.png

-The biorefinery is developed for Tran, Mishra, Bhagwat et al. [1]_ for the production of succinic acid from sugarcane in a biorefinery comprising juicing, fermentation, and separation processes.
+This biorefinery is developed for Tran, Mishra, Bhagwat et al. [1]_ for the production of succinic acid from sugarcane.
+It includes juicing, fermentation, and separation processes.
 Part of the script is adopted from [2]_, [3]_, and [4]_.

 Installation